MaxGhi8/deepxde/docs/demos/hyperparameter/advection_2d_hpo.rst

 .. note::

-    This code takes about 5 minutes to run.
+    This code takes about 5 minutes to run on a AMD Ryzen 5 7600 with 6 physical cores (12 threads).

 Problem setup
 -------------